 Ender 3 Raspberry Pi camera cable length

-To mount the camera, you'll need to use a Pi camera extension ribbon cable (linked at the top of this guide) as the cable that came with your camera isn't long enough.
+To mount the camera, you'll need to use this Pi camera extension ribbon cable since the cable that came with your camera isn't long enough.
 I’ve found the 610mm cable works perfectly.

 The 3D-printed Raspberry Pi case is comprised of two pieces: a port faceplate and the case itself.
 Attach the faceplate first.